AndroidGroup12/NewProject/README.md

 * Words Screen
 * Learning Screen
     * after you click on a category, a flashcard study fragment is shown
-* Stats Screen
+* Settings Screen

 **Flow Navigation** (Screen to Screen)

-- Set-up Screen
+- Set-up Screen (Choose Language)
   * => Words Screen